allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 ```

 Now the configuration provided should be picked up upon application startup.
 If you update the values
-while the application is running you must either refresh the config via actuator or restart the service.
+while the application is running, you must either refresh the config via actuator or restart the service.
 ## Further readings
 For further information about Spring Cloud GCP Runtime Config consult this [article](https://spring.io/blog/2018/09/03/bootiful-gcp-runtime-configuration-with-spring-cloud-gcp-runtime-config-5-8)
 which is the fifth article in the 8-part series about [Spring Boot on GCP](https://spring.io/projects/spring-cloud-gcp).
 You might also enjoy this article on [GCP config best practices](https://medium.com/google-cloud/google-cloud-functions-best-practices-using-runtime-configurator-to-manage-config-variables-8b18e77bd6dc)
-which also looks into quirks and features of using Runtime Configurator with Google Cloud Functions none o which are covered in this article.
+which also looks into quirks and features of using Runtime Configurator with Google Cloud Functions none of which are covered in this article.
 ## Miscellaneous
-### Limitations, quotas, access controll
+### Limitations, quotas, access control
 For quotas and limitations please consult the [docs](https://cloud.google.com/deployment-manager/quotas#runtime_configurator), currently it's 4MB data per project and corresponding QPM limits for specific API queries.
 [Runtime Configurator Access Control](https://cloud.google.com/deployment-manager/runtime-configurator/access-control) via IAM roles and permissions of a Service Account are not in the scope of this article.
 ### Important